noaione/yuusha-shoukan-ln/sources/v02/chapter2.md

 On top of the pain, I feel like my body is floating up the ground?!

-[Are you doing this on purpose!!?!
+[Are you doing this on purpose?!
 You must have been doing this on purpose, right?!
 How come you would know another one of the Six Kings just after that short period of time!!!
 Moreover, it had to be Death King-sama this time...
 Why did you have to get to know the scariest one!!!]